Sample PERM Advertisement

 The Sample PERM Advertisement looks like this:

-The first thing you should notice in this sample PERM advertisement is that there’s 1 short line for each component of what CFR Part 656 when it referred you to the below paragraphs:
+The first thing you should notice in this sample PERM advertisement is that there’s one short line for each component of what CFR Part 656 specified when it referred you to the below paragraphs:

 (f) Advertising requirements.
 Advertisements placed in paper of general circulation or in professional journals before filing the Application for Permanent Employment Certification must: